Contents

 For example, if you need to decorate your door and window frames.
 Especially during the holiday season you can place LED strip lights up and down.

-Beautify the outdoor with LED lights that are weather friendly.
+Beautify the outdoors with LED lights that are weather friendly.
 And you can also alternate the colors too.

 Different Ways of How To Remove A Stuck Light Bulb